lk-geimfari/awesomo/languages/RUBY.md

 <br>

+## A

+[**Aasm**](https://github.com/aasm/aasm) is a library for adding finite state machines to Ruby classes.
+Aasm started as the acts_as_state_machine plugin but has evolved into a more generic library that no longer targets only ActiveRecord models.
+It currently provides adapters for many ORMs but it can be used for any Ruby class, no matter what parent class it has (if any).

 ## B

 [**Better Errors**](https://github.com/charliesome/better_errors) replaces the standard Rails error page with a much better and more useful error page.
 It is also usable outside of Rails in any Rack app as Rack middleware.